 2007 August 2007: Nathan Frank, Ph.D., joins the department as Visiting Assistant Professor

 July 2007: Prof. Andy Morrison presents paper titled "Incorporating space missions into a fundamental astronomy course" at the AAPT Summer Meeting in Greensboro, NC.

 March 2007: Prof. Ray Wilson, presents a paper, "Missing from Your Physics Curriculum?"at the IL-AAPT Spring Meeting at WIU, Macomb, IL.

 August 2006: Prof. Gabe Spalding co-chairs the topical SPIE Conference on Optical Trapping and Optical Micro-manipulation III (sponsored by SPIE) August 2006: David Wolfe, Ph.D., appointed as Adjunct Associate Professor for Fall

 July 2006: Prof. Beth Cunningham presents an invited talk at the National Conference of Physics Department Chairs (sponsored by the American Physics Society) in Maryland.
 July 2006: Beth Cunningham, Ph.D., the new Provost and Dean of Faculty at IWU, joins

 August 2005: Prof. Gabe Spalding co-chairs the topical SPIE Conference on Optical Trapping and Optical Micro-manipulation II in San Diego, California.

-May 05: Prof. Linda French is the recipient of a Cottrell College Science Award from the Research
+May 05: Prof. Linda French receives a Cottrell College Science Award from the Research

-April 03: Alex Laurie '03 was named a 2003 "Lincoln Laureate" by the State of Illinois.
+April 03: Alexander J. Laurie '03 was named a 2003 "Lincoln Laureate" by the State of Illinois.